remix-run/remix/docs/tutorials/jokes.md

 - [npm](https://www.npmjs.com) 7 or greater
 - A code editor ([VSCode](https://code.visualstudio.com/) is a nice one)

-If you'd like to follow along with the deploy step at the end, you'll also want an account on [Fly.io](https://fly.io) (note, currently hosting sqlite on fly will cost a few bucks a month).
+If you'd like to follow along with the deploy step at the end, you'll also want an account on [Fly.io](https://fly.io).

 We'll also be executing commands in your system command line/terminal interface.
 So you'll want to be familiar with that.